-Replication Agent for UDB 15.1 provides automatic upgrade of Replication Agent for UDB 15.0 instance, and automatic migration of Replication Agent for UDB 15.1 instance when you upgrade IBM DB2 Universal Database version 8 to version 9.
+Replication Agent for UDB 15.2 provides automatic upgrade of Replication Agent for UDB 15.1 instance, and automatic migration of Replication Agent for UDB 15.2 instance when you upgrade IBM DB2 Universal Database version 8 to version 9.

-When you use any of the upgrade procedures described in this section, the new Replication Agent for UDB 15.1 instances will have the same configuration as previously existing instances, including instance names, administrative user IDs and passwords, and administrative port numbers.
+When you use any of the upgrade procedures described in this section, the new Replication Agent for UDB 15.2 instances will have the same configuration as previously existing instances, including instance names, administrative user IDs and passwords, and administrative port numbers.

-Replication Agent for UDB 15.1 does not support:
+Replication Agent for UDB 15.2 does not support:

-- Upgrading Replication Agent for UDB version 12.6 or earlier to version 15.1. - Downgrading Replication Agent for UDB 15.1 to any previous version. - Migrating Replication Agent for UDB 15.1 when IBM DB2 Universal Database is upgraded from version 6 or 7 to version 8 or 9.
+- Upgrading Replication Agent for UDB version 12.6 or earlier to version 15.1 or later. - Downgrading Replication Agent for UDB 15.2 to any version previous to 15.1. - Migrating Replication Agent for UDB 15.1 or 15.2 when IBM DB2 Universal Database is upgraded from version 6 or 7 to version 8 or 9.